prachexhaha/git101/branches.md

 it is up to the person who has access to the main branch to accept that pull request or not. conflicts are automatically checked by github

+## Pull commands
+Once the branches have been merged on GitHub, we need to get those remote changes to our local system. and that can be done using pull command.

+1. `git pull origin main` : used to fetch and download content from a remote repo and immediately updated the local repo to match that content.

 (this markdown file was written in main)